Blue Green algae alert for Lake Carramar, Patterson Lakes

 "Pet owners are advised to take similar precautions and keep their animals from entering the water or from drinking it."

-"Melbourne Water will sample the water regularly and keep a close watch on the bloom.
+"Melbourne Water will sample the water regularly and keep a close watch on the problem.
 Signs have been erected around the lake to warn people of the potential hazards."

-Melbourne Water is managing the algae bloom in line with Victorian Government guidelines, and will continue to monitor the site.
+Melbourne Water is working with Kingston City Council to manage the algae bloom in line with Victorian Government guidelines, and will continue to monitor the site.

 Blue-green algae occurs naturally in waterways and forms blooms during hot weather, periods of drought or low flow, or where there is an accumulation of nutrients in waterways or water bodies.